uptechteam/ios-cookbook/4-1-redux.md

 ## Reducer

 Reducer is a _pure_ function that applies actions to the state.
-It is important to keep it pure and implement it without side effects to be sure that only way of modifying state is dispatching actions.
+It is important to keep it pure and implement it without side effects to be sure that the only way of modifying state is dispatching actions.

 ```swift
 extension TeamChat {